 However, on your way to the bridge, you will walk through the Small Square(Piata Mica) surrounded by colourful houses, historic buildings (the Luxembourg House), and restaurants with local and international cuisine.

 Here you will find some of the best restaurants in Sibiu.
 If it’s lunchtime, you can stop to enjoy the traditional Romanian dishes and desserts.
 You don’t know what to order?
-Check here a list of traditional desserts.
+Check the list of traditional desserts.
 From here, if you go to the left, you can arrive at the Evangelic Church and further still, in Huet Square.